Mural & Theme Painters: Kirsten Ruhs

 Do you have any other projects coming up that you’d like to share anything about?

-Currently I am working on an exclusive art print for Pangeaseed, I am very excited because our missions align so well – the preservation of sea life, and protecting the oceans.
-Apart from that I am heading into my mural season of 2025, I have around 10 amazing walls lined up and waiting for me!
-I can’t wait to go back up in my boom lift again and bring some color and joy
+I am heading into my mural season of 2025, and I have around 10 amazing walls lined up and waiting for me!
+I can’t wait to go back up in my boom lift again and bring some color and joy.

 See more of Nina Valkhoff’s work: